-In his final major league at bat, 40 year-old A's outfielder Tris Speaker is struck out by Red Sox hurler Red Ruffing.
-The 'Grey Eagle' ends his 22-year Hall of Fame career with a .345 batting average, sixth best in major league history.
+Tris Speaker, in his final major league at bat, is struck out by Red Sox hurler Red Ruffing.
+The 40 year-old A's outfielder known as the 'Grey Eagle' ends his 22-year Hall of Fame career with a .345 batting average, sixth best in major league history.

 When Eddie Stanky gets his fourth base-on-balls off Pirates' southpaw Lefty Chambers in a 4-0 victory at Forbes Field, the Giants' leadoff hitter ties a major league record by drawing a walk in seven consecutive plate appearances.
 The second baseman, known as the 'Brat', will be the league leader in walks (144) and OBP (.460) this season.

 Nine-time All-Star infielder Arky Vaughn drowns with a friend when their boat capsized while fishing in a volcanic lake near Eagleville, CA. The former shortstop and third baseman, who compiled a .318 batting average and a .406 on-base percentage playing with the Pirates and Dodgers, was inducted into the Hall of Fame in 1985.